Part 2 Fellowship Written Component

 From July 2019, the Part 2 FRCOphth Written examination will be taken at Prometric computer testing centres, which are available all across the globe.
 Please see the below link for the list of worldwide Prometric Testing Centres:

-Please note that the following UK, Ireland and worldwide centres have been pre-allocated for the FRCOphth Part 2 Written examination:
+Please note that the following UK, Ireland and worldwide centres have been pre-allocated for the FRCOphth Part 2 Written examination which means they have been block booked for RCOphth examinations on that day:

 UK and Ireland: